Updated on September 10th, 2021

 Just because your child has headed off to college doesn’t mean you won’t be able to get together again soon.
 In fact, there are a lot of opportunities for visits!

 Now, don’t just fly or drive out to see them during the school year without notice and come crashing into their dorm room (that isn’t necessarily going to go over well).
-However, you can make plans to head over to their campus on the next “family weekend” hosted by the school.
-Attending an event like that can actually do a lot to put your mind at ease, as it gives you a chance to see how things are going with your child now that they have begun their college experience.
+Instead, you can plan to head over to their campus on the next “family weekend” hosted by the school.
+Attending an event like that can actually do a lot to put your mind at ease, as it gives you a chance to see how things are going with your child and dorm life now that they have begun their college experience.

 It’s also important to remember that the school year is filled with holidays.
 Thanksgiving, winter break, spring break, and next summer will all come along faster than you anticipate, so make plans to get together now.
-Anything from spending time at home to heading out to a favorite location spot together should be on the table.
-That way, you both have some family bonding time to look forward too, which can make it easier to adjust.
+Anything from spending time at home to heading out to a favorite vacation spot together should be on the table.
+That way, you both have some family bonding time to look forward to, making adjusting easier.

-Just make sure to realize that they may want to spend some of their time off with friends, so don’t force them to fill your empty nest every time the chance arises.
-Instead, discuss it with them and see what options work for you and your child, and take things from there.
+Just make sure to realize that they may want to spend some of their time off with friends, so don’t force them to fill your empty nest whenever the chance arises.
+Instead, discuss it with them, see what options work for you and your child, and take things from there.

 Host an “Empty Nest” Party

 Yes, the transition is strange, but it is also amazing.
 Think about it; it’s almost like taking a step back in time.
-Your children aren’t at home; you day no longer has to focus on childrearing or the activities associated with managing a larger household.
+Your children aren’t at home; you have your own space now, and your day no longer has to focus on childrearing or the activities associated with managing a larger household.
+It’s a chance to start new traditions and explore what you want to get out of life.
 In some cases, you and your spouse may see an empty nest as an opportunity to feel like newlyweds again.
 And why not?
 You’ve got the house to yourselves again!

 So, invite some people over, gather up some food and drink, and have a great time celebrating your new life with an empty nest!